Who doesn’t love quinoa?

 Quinoa has a pretty high-carb profile with a 100-gram serving containing 21.3 grams.
 You have to make sure you’re doing enough exercise to burn it off so you don’t compromise ketosis.

 Also known as Keto Cycling, which refers to a period where you switch between eating carbs and not eating carbs.

 This could be an effective method for those who have a hard time cutting carbs out.
 It usually consists of five days of eating, as if you were on your old keto diet, followed by eating moderate amounts of carbs for one or two days.

-The reason carbs should be eaten in moderation is that if they’re over-consumed, your body cannot maintain ketosis and all of your efforts goes to waste.
+Carbs should be eaten in moderation: if they’re over-consumed, your body cannot maintain ketosis, and all of your efforts go to waste.
 However, if you’re disciplined and don’t go too overboard, you’ll have the ability to enjoy healthy carb-based products just like quinoa.